arzooo-tech/cloud-dev/README.md

 ## Authors and acknowledgment
+Javed Khan for giving it a start <br />
+Rahul arya for continuous support <br />
+Sanidhya pawar and venkatesh deore for feedbacks to improve <br />
 Somashekhar Kanade for design and implementation
-Rahul arya and sanidhya pawar for support and feedbacks